CodeYourFuture/curriculum/common-content/en/module/induction/accounts/index.md

 Click on the links to go to the registration pages.
 Keep your login details for all sites/apps consistent and always use your real name.

-{{<note type="info" title="Real Name" >}}
+{{<note type="tip" title="Real Name" >}}
-CYF recognises you may need to keep your birth name private.
+{{<our-name>}} recognises you may need to keep your birth name private.
 When we say real name, we mean the name you go by.
 It does not have to match your birth certificate or any other legal document.
 It has to be consistent and professional.
 {{</note>}}

 ### Gmail, Google Account